bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 2. When clubs broke badly, you still broke even for -1.
 You traded a defensive ruff for an offensive ruff.
 3. When clubs broke badly BUT the defender with short clubs did not have more than 2 trumps, we make the contract when the "naive" line fails.

-So **There and back again** breaks even with the naive line in most cases, and is pure upside in one specific case!
+So **There and Back Again** breaks even with the naive line in most cases, and is pure upside in one specific case!

 This is a recurring theme about managing trumps in trump contracts.
 Often, the defender that scores a ruff is the long hand in trumps, and the trick may come back.